On the capacity of deep generative networks for approximating distributions: Approximation capacity of generative networks

-As a comparison to Wasserstein distances, we study the approximation properties of generative networks when $f$-divergences are used as metrics of distributions.
-These divergences are widely used in generative adversarial networks \cite{goodfellow2014generative,nowozin2016f}.
+This section considers the approximation capacity of generative networks in $f$-divergences.
+These divergences are widely used in generative adversarial networks \citep{goodfellow2014generative,nowozin2016f}.
 For example, the vanilla GAN tries to minimize the Jensen–Shannon divergence of the generated distribution and the target distribution.
-However, our study shows that $f$-divergences have some intrinsic drawback, which makes them less adequate as metrics of distributions.
-Our discussions are based on the following proposition.
+However, it was shown by \citep{arjovsky2017towards} that the disjoint supports of these distributions cause instability and vanishing gradients in training the vanilla GAN.
+Nevertheless, for completeness, we discuss the approximation properties of generative networks in $f$-divergences and make a comparison with Wasserstein distances and MMD.
+Our discussions are based on the following proposition proved in the appendix.